AndrewXZR/DWM/Readme.md

 - **[scripts-control](https://github.com/AndrewXZR/scripts-control)**: A separate repository containing custom scripts for managing sound, brightness, and touchpad toggling.
 - **alsamixer**: required to modify the sound status by raising, lowering and muting.
 - **flameshot**: required to take screenshots when pressing print screen key.
+- **qalculate-gtk**: required for the default calculator associated with a key.

 ## Installation